Stiivi/Holon/Sources/Holon/Documentation.docc/Documentation.md

 ### Graph

 Graph is an object that represents a mutable oriented labelled graph structure.
-It is composed of nodes and links between the nodes.
+It is composed of nodes and edges between the nodes.
 Graph and associated structures are the core of the Holon library.

 - <doc:GraphCore>